kalra20/Marchmania/README.md

 This section contains additional supporting information, including coaches, conference affiliations, alternative team name spellings, bracket structure, and game results for NIT and other postseason tournaments.

+Regression to Classfication Problem?
+Regress on scores -> predict with classification

 EDA:

 - Understand underlying data